-Continuing with the week’s World Book Day lunches, today’s lunch is based on the book Hairy Maclary from Donaldson’s Dairy by Lynley Dodd.
+Continuing with my week of World Book Day lunches, today’s book bento lunch is based on the book Hairy Maclary from Donaldson’s Dairy by Lynley Dodd.
 We have a whole stack of Lynley Dodd books, I love her gorgeous illustrations and the wonderful rhythm her words always have.
 I have a real thing about the rhythm of the words in children’s books, it can really make or break a book for me.
 If you haven’t read any of Lynley Dodd’s books, go and buy some now!
 As well as the Hairy Maclary series, I’d highly recommend the Slinky Malinki (cat) books and one of my personal favourites; The Nickle Nackle Tree.

 Here’s a closer look at my quesadilla ‘art’.
 I cooked the quesadilla in a dry frying pan, allowed it to cool down completely then used my trusty edible marker pens to draw on Hairy Maclary.
 He’s not perfect, but I think it’s a good attempt for a non artist!

 The one thing missing from this lunch (as Small Child pointed out) was Scarface Claw, the villainous cat who scares Hairy Maclary and all his doggy friends away.
 Despite this omission, I’m adding cats to the theme of the day, so dogs and cats it is!

 <div align="center"><a href="http://eatsamazing.co.uk/tag/world-book-day" title="Eats Amazing World Book Day Linkies"><img src="http://eatsamazing.co.uk/wp-content/uploads/2013/03/Book-Day-Button.png" alt="Eats Amazing World Book Day Linkies" style="border:none;" /></a></div>